-And I decided to focus on the many blessings that I did have to help me stop worrying about my troubles.
+So, going back to the story I was sharing, I decided to focus on the many blessings that I did have to help me stop worrying about my troubles.
 So every day as I prayed in the morning and each evening, I spoke only of the blessings I was grateful for.
 In addition to the things I routinely give thanks for I made a goal to express my gratitude for at least five unique things as I prayed.

 It was fun and eye opening to realize how very many things I have to be grateful for.
 A wonderful family.
 The gospel.
 A loving Heavenly Father.
 Roses.
 Rainbows.
 The smell of fresh pine.
 And fresh baked bread.
 And freshly washed laundry.
 A roof over my head.
 Shoes (too many shoes!).
 Heat.
 Warm water.
 Abundant food.
 Indoor plumbing.
 A working furnace.
 Heaters and heating blankets.
 Hot cocoa.
 Sunrises.
 Sunshine.
 Beaches.
 A great job I love.
 An emergency fund.
 A car to drive.
 Clothes (again, too many!) to wear.
 Really, the list seems endless.

 This experience really helped me to understand how very blessed I am.
 And I was able to turn outward and think more about others.
 I prayed this way—expressing thanks without asking for anything, except for a rare little prayer for help with something that I might have snuck in here or there—from around Thanksgiving time till around the beginning of the year.

 And a truly amazing thing happened.
 We had been going through another round of fertility treatments, and within a month (so by the end of January) we became pregnant with our first daughter.
 And we were able to have her without any problems or complications.
 And then we have been able to have two more children since then, our twins.

 Learning a Powerful Lesson about the Power of Gratitude